 - Chemicals – The materials that toys are made out of matter.
 Parents have become more and more concerned about the BPA, PVC, dyes and other potentially harmful chemicals that have been found in toys.
 More and more parents are opting for wooden toys in favor of their simplicity, sturdiness, and lack of chemicals.

-- Poor Craftsmanship – If a company has a history of making toys that have been recalled or utilizes unsafe production methods, then you should stay away from their products.
+- Poor Craftsmanship – If a company has a history of making toys that have been recalled or utilizes unsafe production methods, you should stay away from their products.
 These toys can come apart and harm your child while they play.
 Stick with companies that have a good reputation when it comes to safety and quality.

 - Hand-me-down or older toys – Toys that were made prior to 1978 may contain lead-based paint which has been shown to have negative effects on children’s health.
 Toys that have been homemade, likely won’t pass any safety regulations.
 Specifically, homemade toys aren’t typically made to be flame retardant.